 Dress up in as much Christmas garb as you can, tie on a few jingle bells, and help support a great cause while feeling healthier about yourself and your family.
 Every year, the Jingle Bell Run/Walk at Genoa Park helps support a great cause, The Arthritis Foundation.
 Kids and adults can choose whether to walk or run, and children 10 and under can participate in the Kids Snowflake Dash.

 Ohio Village turns into an eighteenth-century town filled with shows, activities, and crafts geared toward families and kids of all ages for the holiday season.
 From Christmas Carol Puppets in the School House to a visit with St. Nicholas in the Church, Dickens of a Christmas treats families to fun holiday traditions in a festive setting.

-The Ohio Statehouse hosts a holiday festival and tree lighting ceremony at the beginning of December.
+The Ohio Statehouse hosts an annual holiday festival and tree lighting ceremony at the beginning of December.
 Enjoy carolers, refreshments, and historical figures.
-Then throughout the month, free holiday performances by local musical groups at noon give families a great reason to visit midday.
+Then throughout the month, free holiday performances by local musical groups give families a great reason to visit midday.
 Santa and Mrs. Claus have even been known to make an appearance, so keep your eyes peeled for the jolly old elf.

 Pin this to bookmark all the holiday fun; we update it yearly: